Norman Cota: Between the wars

-In 1919, the now peacetime army underwent "massive downsizing" and he was reverted in rank to captain.
-While Post Financial Officer at Langley Field, Virginia, in 1922, he was held personally responsible when the post was robbed of $43,000.
+In 1919, the Army downsized and Cota reverted to captain from his temporary wartime rank of major.
+While post financial officer at Langley Field, Virginia in 1922, he was held personally responsible when the post was robbed of $43,000.
 It took an appeal to Congress for him to be absolved of having to personally repay the stolen funds.

 He later served in Hawaii (1924–1928) and graduated from the U.S. Army Command and General Staff College (CGSC) at Fort Leavenworth, Kansas in June 1931.
 His student paper "Study of the dispositions of the Turkish 19th Division on the night of April 24–25 and its operations to include the night of April 27–28" was about the Gallipoli Campaign in World War I. He was an instructor at the U.S. Army Infantry School (1932–1933) and graduated from the U.S. Army War College in 1936.
 He was an instructor at the U.S. Army Command and General Staff School (1938–1940).
 While there he was promoted to lieutenant colonel on July 1, 1940.
 He then became the executive officer (XO) for the 16th Infantry Regiment at Fort Jay, Governors Island, New York.